oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

     !["Click App Builder"](images/per-session.png "")

-7. Run the application and open the form page.
+5. Refresh the application and open the form page.
 Click **Generate Description** to create an event description in the Description item.
 Click **Apply Changes** to save it to the table.

     !["Click App Builder"](images/view-desc-btn.png "")